 riends of Hawaii Charities’ annual grants program provides funds to qualified not-for-profit organizations recognized under the IRS 501(c)(3) section.
 Friends of Hawaii Charities funds programs that benefit Hawaii’s children, youth, women, elderly and impoverished in the following areas: culture, arts and educations programs; healthcare and basic needs.
-The 2020 grant application deadline was January 31, 2020.
+The 2021 grant application will be available online later this fall.

 Frequently Asked Questions: